JanSchor/EVO-sim2/README.md

 * Brains visialization ❌
 * Generation brains import ❌
 * Dynamic running values ✅
-* Scenario import ❌
+* Scenario import ✅
 * Scenario creator ❌
 * Additional functions and scenarios ❌
+* Graphs ❌

-There is folder named `export_formats` which has example files for how should the export look.
+There is folder named `export_formats` which has example files for how should the export or import look.
+It also has specific README file for how should the scenario file look.